 The AP Funds presuppose that all companies comply with current laws and regulations, both in the tax area and other areas.
 The responsibility for this ultimately lies with the company’s board of directors.
 Checking that this is done is not a matter for the owners or investors, but rather for national tax authorities, the company’s auditors and justice authorities.

-The Ethical Council and the AP Funds’ view is that greater openness and voluntarily reporting contributes to reducing the risks.
+The Council on Ethics and the AP Funds’ view is that greater openness and voluntarily reporting contributes to reducing the risks.
 Greater openness also makes it easier for the investors to analyse and assess the companies’ tax risks.
 The companies’ boards should decide on a tax policy that includes the principles that govern the handling of taxes.